 Note: All estimates are relative to the US economy in 2021.
-Figures are rounded.
+Figures may not sum due to rounding.
 Source: EY analysis.

-As seen in Table 5, taxpayers that make direct use of the like-kind exchange rules would generate over \$3.1 billion of federal, state, and local taxes in 2021.17 Approximately two-thirds of these would be federal taxes (\$2 billion) with the remaining taxes being paid to state and local governments (\$1.1 billion).
-Almost two-thirds of the \$2 billion of federal taxes paid would be employee taxes (\$1.3 billion).
-These would primarily be individual income taxes (\$890 million) and payroll taxes (\$370 million).
-State and local taxes would be more evenly split between major tax types: property taxes (\$330 million), sales taxes (\$260 million), individual income taxes (\$300 million), excise, license, and other taxes (\$205 million), and corporate income taxes (\$40 million).
+As seen in Table 5, taxpayers that make direct use of the like-kind exchange rules were estimated to generate over \$5.2 billion of federal, state, and local taxes in 2021.13 Approximately two-thirds of these were estimated to be federal taxes (\$3.3 billion) with the remaining taxes being paid to state and local governments (\$2.0 billion).
+Almost two-thirds of the \$3.3 billion of federal taxes

-Table 5 also summarizes the federal, state, and local taxes related to the economic activity that would be supported by taxpayers that make use of the like-kind exchange rules.
-Suppliers to these businesses would support more than \$2 billion of total taxes, of which \$1.3 billion would be federal taxes and \$745 million would be state and local taxes.
-Additionally, consumer spending related to these businesses would support more than \$2.5 billion of taxes, of which \$1.6 billion would be federal taxes and \$925 million would be state and local taxes.
+Table 5 also summarizes the federal, state, and local taxes related to the economic activity supported by taxpayers that make use of the like-kind exchange rules.
+Suppliers to these businesses were estimated to support more than \$3.5 billion of total taxes, of which \$2.2 billion were federal taxes and \$1.3 billion were state and local taxes.
+Additionally, consumer spending related to these businesses were estimated to support more than \$4.3 billion of taxes, of which \$2.7 billion were federal taxes and \$1.6 billion were state and local taxes.

-VI.
+VII.
 Foregone depreciation from the use of the like-kind exchange rules

-While the businesses that make use of the like-kind exchange rules are able to defer capital gains taxes, businesses forgo depreciation deductions that would otherwise be claimed on replacement property under a fully taxable transaction.
+While the businesses that make use of the like-kind exchange rules are able to defer capital gains taxes, businesses forgo depreciation deductions that would otherwise be claimed on replacement property under a fully taxable transaction, generally resulting in incrementally higher annual income taxes.
 This is because under a like-kind exchange, the replacement property's depreciation deductions generally are the same as if the taxpayer still owned the relinquished property.
 This "offset" or "expense" from a like-kind exchange can be significant.

-Figure 3 displays estimates of aggregate revenues associated with foregone depreciation for each year in the 10-year budget window.
-The revenues associated with foregone depreciation average \$6 billion annually.
-For comparison purposes, the tax expenditure for the like-kind exchange rules, which is net of foregone depreciation, averages roughly \$9 billion annually.18
+As an illustration of the importance of foregone depreciation to the revenue, Figure 3 displays estimates of aggregate revenues associated with foregone depreciation for each year in the 10-year budget window derived from the Joint Committee on Taxation's most recent published tax expenditure estimates and Internal Revenue Service Line count data from Form 8824 on Like-Kind Exchanges.
+The revenues associated with foregone depreciation are estimated to average \$6 billion annually.
+For comparison purposes, the tax expenditure for the like-kind exchange rules, which is net of foregone depreciation, averages roughly \$9 billion annually.
+The calculation of foregone depreciation does not take into account the significant increase in like-kind exchange activity in 2021, in large part, because of the difficulty in projecting the level of like-kind exchange activity over the next several years.

 Figure 3.
-Estimate of federal revenue associated with foregone depreciation offsetting the benefit of tax deferral under the like-kind exchange rules Dollars in billions
+Estimate of federal revenue associated with foregone depreciation offsetting the benefit of tax deferral under the like-kind exchange rules

-VII.
+Dollars in billions

+VIII.
 Caveats and limitations